 Common Core is written into SB175, a bill to “generally revise public education funding” sponsored by Sen. Llew Jones.
 If not amended, additional funds would go to school districts to implement Common Core.
 We are asking members of the House Education Committee to strip Common Core policy and funding references from the bill.
 Specifically, we are asking them to delete section 31 of the bill on page 45, which calls for excess funding above the rate of inflation to be used to fund the implementation of Common Core.

-AFP-Montana opposes Common Core for three reasons:
+AFP-Montana opposes Common Core for a few reasons:

 - Common Core’s content, while it may contain some good elements, has also raised significant concerns and has not been properly vetted, reviewed and discussed by Montanans